pfq/PFQ/INSTALL.md

 `runhaskell Build.hs install pfq.ko pfqd --buildType=Release`

-## Build the software in a shared sandbox (avoid Cabal Hell!)
+## Build the software in sandbox (to avoid Cabal Hell!)

-To avoid Cabal Hell, the SimpleBuilder supports building Haskell packages in cabal sandboxes.
+To avoid Cabal Hell, the SimpleBuilder supports building Haskell packages in a shared cabal sandbox.

-You first need to create a cabal sandbox with the following commands:
+First create a cabal sandbox with the following commands:

 `mkdir shared-sandbox`

 `cabal sandbox init --sandbox=shared-sandbox`

-Then you satisfy the pfq-framework dependency, running:
+Then, to satisfy the pfq-framework dependencies run:

-`cabal install --only-dep -j4`
+`cabal install --only-dep -j4 pfq-frmework.cabal`

 All the required libraries will be installed in the sandbox.